quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A007---Build-a-Large-Language-Model/2bllm_part02_3_Coding_Attent.md

 #### Computing Context Vector for a Query
 Background context explaining the concept.
 After obtaining normalized attention weights, the next step is to compute the context vector by multiplying each input vector with its corresponding weight and then summing these weighted vectors.

-:p How do you calculate the context vector \( z(2) \)?
+:p How do you calculate the context vector $z(2)$?
 ??x
-To calculate the context vector \( z(2) \), we multiply each input token vector \( x(i) \) by its corresponding attention weight and sum the results.
+To calculate the context vector $z(2)$, we multiply each input token vector $ x(i)$ by its corresponding attention weight and sum the results.
 This is a weighted combination of all input vectors based on their importance as determined by the attention weights.

 ```python
 query = inputs[1]  # 2nd input token is the query